DenSinH/AGSTests/README.md

 an effort to disassemble this ROM before, by Normmatt, found [here](https://github.com/Normmatt/ags_aging).

 I use some of the information (mainly the test entry points) that he found.
 I hope he is okay with this.
 This project is mainly aimed to be a source of information for emulator developers/GBA enthousiasts.
+This is _not_ meant as an effort to completely and perfectly decompile the ROM.
+I did do some more research into the ROM and what happens, how the tests are called etc., but I found it too much effort and too little reward to completely decompile it.
+Because it is meant mostly as a source of information for people interested in these tests, I am not even sure if you can actually use this source code to compile into a GBA ROM, you probably can if you add some stuff around it (you'll notice there isn't even a `main` function).

 Especially [this file](https://github.com/Normmatt/ags_aging/blob/0aa5aceebc79a26acfd974dd06451bb11f191de0/src/sub_8000AD4.c#L191)
 was of good use.

 <b>
-breaking on the function returns might not always work, since some functions are called from the stack, you can see this in my decompilation when a function is called with `call_from_stack()`.
+Breaking on the function returns might not always work, since some functions are called from the stack, you can see this in my decompilation when a function is called with `call_from_stack()`.
 </b>